 Manufactured from the most abundant component on earth, steel can be recycled or reused endlessly without detriment to its properties.
 This unique characteristic gives steel a high value at all stages of its lifecycle.
 The recovery infrastructure for steel recycling is highly developed and extremely efficient and has been in place for decades.
 Current recovery rates from demolition sites in the UK are 99% for structural steelwork and 96% for all steel construction products – figures that far exceed those for any other construction material.

 Light steel frame is predominantly used for complex buildings where additional structural integrity is necessary and provides the answer to complex questions where a lightweight response is required.
-Low weight equates to improved efficiencies – you get a lot of structure for relatively little weight which reduces embodied carbon.
+Offering the best strength-to-weight ratio improves efficiencies – you get a lot of structure for relatively little weight which reduces embodied carbon.
 This is where steel cannot be beaten.
 Lighter structures not only reduce material consumption but also concrete in the ground.
 This means that foundation loads and sizes are reduced by over 70% relative to concrete and block-work construction.

 Site waste is virtually eliminated by the use of prefabricated light steel components compared to the industry average wastage of 10% in construction materials.
 With cold rolled steel, components are manufactured to length the only waste is the swarf and offcuts produced which are minimal and can be recycled.
 One thing that is not considered as part of the sustainability equation is the utilisation percentage of steel – all offcuts are recycled and there is no waste at all during the manufacturing process, therefore no production waste.